 . . .

 We live in an imperfect world.
 The administration of the Social Security disability program is complex.
 We must keep in mind that this program helps more than 10 million disabled Americans.

 Unfortunately, for individuals who have become disabled but not yet been awarded benefits, the appeal procedure for disability claims is currently broken.
-Your claim is likely to take at least three years, and the final decision on your claim will be partially affected by random luck.
+Your claim is likely to take three years, and the final decision on your claim will be partially affected by random luck.